 MINING (73-161-EH): The District entered into an agreement with Vulcan on October 1, 2003, to mine the rock to create the storage capacity required for the original two-stage reservoir.
-Terms of the Agreement require Vulcan existing quarry to meet the market demand.
+Terms of the Agreement require Vulcan to mine at the same production rates they would have achieved at the existing quarry to meet the market demand.

-- ✓ Mining for Stage 1 commenced in 2008 and was essentially completed in 2016, fulfilling the District's obligations from Paragraph 17.a. of the Consent Decree, which required that the Stage 1 mining be completed by December 31, 2016.
-A small amount (<0.13%) of material remains which is needed for construction purposes. - A mining ramp into Stage 2 was initiated in 2013 and production mining began in 2014, concurrent with Stage 1 mining.
-Approximately 15 percent of the stone from Stage 2 had been mined by the end of 2016.
+- ✓ Mining for Stage 1 commenced in 2008 and was essentially completed in 2016, fulfilling the District's obligations from Paragraph 17.a. of the Consent Decree, which required that the Stage 1 mining be completed by December 31, 2016. - ✓ A mining ramp into Stage 2 was initiated in 2013 and production mining began in 2014, concurrent with Stage 1 mining.
+Approximately 20 percent of the stone from Stage 2 had been mined by the end of 2017.
 Paragraph 17.e. of the Consent Decree requires that the Stage 2 mining be completed by December 31, 2028.

-The overall market for stone in the Chicagoland area was somewhat reduced in 2016 compared to the previous year.
-In order to maintain the required schedule for completion of the Stage I Reservoir, Vulcan mined the lower quality stone at the bottom of Stage I at a rate that exceeded its market demand and disposed of the excess poor quality material on their property.
-Currently, mining of Stage 2 is still expected to be completed by December 31, 2028.
-Vulcan's annual mining progress report for 2016 was transmitted to the IEPA and USEPA within 30 days of receipt (per paragraph 21 of the Consent Decree).
+The overall market for stone in the Chicagoland area remained relatively stable and less than historical averages.
+However, mining of Stage 2 is still expected to be completed by December 31, 2028.
+Vulcan's annual mining progress report for 2017 was transmitted to the IEPA and USEPA within 30 days of receipt (per paragraph 21 of the Consent Decree).